-One disadvantage is that this is really just a one-season approach to growing strawberries.
+One is that this is really just a one-season approach to growing strawberries.
 We haven’t had much luck carrying the plants through a second growing season.
-The plants survive, but aren’t very productive the second season.
+We've found that the plants overwinter and survive OK (in our greenhouse), but aren’t very productive the second season.

 If you’re game to give it a try, or just curious as to how it’s done, read on…

 (NOTE: Some feel that there are concerns about potential health risks in using PVC pipe.
 You’ll have to decide that for yourself, but just in case you didn’t know, you likely drink and bathe in water every day that’s traveled miles through PVC pipe.)